Enjoy a full day of paintballing fun across the UK

 Spectators Allowed on Site: No

-The Paintballing Experience entitles one person to participate in this group experience.
+The Paintballing Experience entitles paying participants to enjoy this group experience.
 Spectators are welcome on-site but will not be able to go out onto the battlefield.

 You should wear warm, comfortable clothes and sturdy outdoor